jaemberton/Minesweeper-1/README.md

   ・A "mine" class is added to selected mine locations with a jQuery statement

-4. Implement functionality for when user selects a mine
+4. Implement functionality for when user selects a box

  ・If the user selects a box with "mine" class, color all mines red (signaling a loss)

  ・If the user selects a non-mine, calculate and display the number of adjacent mines

- ・If there are 0 adjacent mines, open up all surrounding boxes; this is done by iterating through all boxes of the page and clearing all necessary boxes each time a box is clicked
+ ・If there are 0 adjacent mines, open all surrounding boxes recursively by iterating through all boxes of the page 10 times and clearing all necessary boxes each time through

  ・After each click, check if there are any mines left; if not, color all mines blue (signaling a win)